Why we decided to live in Spain

 That’s how we decided that we’d try to make Spain our future home.

-2020 has been about making that happen and it hasn’t been easy with Covid.
-We came to Spain on February the 1st to check out cities we might possibly want to call home.
+2020 was about making that happen and it wasn’t easy with Covid.
+We came to Spain in February to check out cities we might possibly want to call home.
 We had just left Valencia and were arriving in León when the government locked down the country.
 We ended up being in León for 4 months.
 When Spain opened back up in June we weren’t sure what to do.
 We had planned to go back to Canada to apply for a Spanish non-lucrative residence Visa but had no idea if that would even be possible.
 The Spanish Consulate in Montreal was silent (they may have been closed).
 We decided we’d just stick to our plans – really we didn’t have too many other options because countries all over the world were closing their borders to foreigners.

 In early July we were back in Montreal.
 We had to stay in self-isolation for 2 weeks.
 Once we were able to get out we started working on our documents.
 By August 16th we had all our documents together.
 On September 1st we had an appointment at the local Spanish consulate.
 Our Visas were approved on September 11th.
 We bought ourselves a nice bottle of Spanish wine that day.